Billingegroup/cookiecutter/README.md

    8. maximum_python_version: 3.12 (default)
    9. is_boost_wrapper: no (in general)
 7. You should have created a new directory tree with the cookiecutter version of all the files in a subdirectory with the name `<packagename>`, e.g., `diffpy.pdfmorph`.
 Type `ls` to check it is there.
-8. Open two terminals and displace togther.  in one cd to `diffpy.<pkg>` (we will refer to this as the main directory) top level directory, in the other cd to the `diffpy.<pkg>/` directory created by cookiecutter (we will refer to this as the cookiecutter directory)
+8. Open two terminals and display togther (e.g., above and below).  in one cd to `diffpy.<pkg>` (we will refer to this as the main directory) top level directory, in the other cd to the `diffpy.<pkg>/` directory created by cookiecutter (we will refer to this as the cookiecutter directory)
-9. type `ls` in each case and compare the directory structures (ignore files at this point)
+9. type `ls -als` in each case and compare the directory structures (ignore files at this point)
+10. move the `.git` directory from the main directory to the cookiecutter directory.
+From the main directory type `mv -r .git diffpy.<package_name>`
    1. In the cookiecutter directories, `ls src/<path>` for each sub-directory all the way        down to `tests`.
 Each time also do the same from the main directory.
 Ignore the          files for now, but if a subdirectory is missing in main but is present in      cookiecutter, add that subdirectory in main.
    2. do as above in the `doc` tree, `ls doc/<path>` recursing down until you get `api`
-10. The new structure as all the code under a `./src/diffpy/<package_name>` directory.
+11. The new structure as all the code under a `./src/diffpy/<package_name>` directory.
 Some of the old projects have the structure `/diffpy/<package_name>`.
 If this applies to you, move the `diffy` tree over to your new `src` directory. e.g., from main dir type `mv diffpy src`.
-11. for every file moved in this way, search it for relative file-paths in the file and update them to account for the new src top-level directory
+12. for every file moved in this way, search it for relative file-paths in the file and update them to account for the new src top-level directory
-12. do a `git commit` and create a PR
+13. do a `git commit` and create a PR
-13. redo 10-12 for the `doc` tree.
+14. redo 10-12 for the `doc` tree.
 In this case the new structure has no `manual` directory but old projects did, also we may have a new `api` directory.
-14. e.g., to copy everything from `./manual/source` to `./source` use `cp -r ./manual/source .`.
+15. e.g., to copy everything from `./manual/source` to `./source` use `cp -r ./manual/source .`.
 Then delete `manual/source`.  `rm -r ./manual/source`.
 Be careful not to delete other files in there.
 12. do a `git commit` (no need to push unless you want feedback)
 13. Change relative file paths in all the relevant docs.  (recommended to do a global search in PyCharm for `..` and then use your judgement.
 Seek help if you are not sure.
 14. To test relative paths in src, run pytest.
 To test it in docs, try building the docs.